nutanix-japan/ocp-hci/import_bp/import_bp.rst

   .. raw:: html

    <body><font color="green">Validation Task 1 - Take a screenshot of the Calm endpoint you just configured and store it somewhere safe.
-You will zip up all screenshots and uplaod to XReady mission after completing the lab. </font></body>
+You will zip up all screenshots and upload to XReady mission after completing the lab. </font></body>

 Upload Blueprints
 +++++++++++++++++